michael-amiethyst/homebrew-bashpile/docs/contributing.md

 ## Deploy with Brew

 Created with
-`brew create --HEAD --set-version 0.10.0 --tap michael-amiethyst/bashpile https://github.com/michael-amiethyst/homebrew-bashpile`
+`brew create --set-version 0.10.0 --tap michael-amiethyst/bashpile target/bashpile.jar`
 so
 `brew test --HEAD --set-version 0.10.0 --tap michael-amiethyst/bashpile` to test and